IvanYu327/htn-backend-challenge/README.md

 ```

 # Skill
-A skil is a technology or attribute that a user has, rated from 1 - 5.
+A skill is a technology or attribute that a user has, rated from 1 - 5.

 ### Attributes